finmoorhouse/hti/src/episodes/75-eric-schwitzgebel.md

 **Eric Schwitzgebel**

 Yeah.
 So that's the kind of radical conclusion.
-You know, so David Chalmers talks about this in Reality Plus a little bit.
-I have a blog post about it that I published after having read.
-Permutation City.
+You know, so David Chalmers talks about this in *Reality Plus* a little bit.
+I have a blog post about it that I published after having read *Permutation City*.
 I think it's an interesting argument.
 I think the central philosophical challenge there is that a lot of theories of computation and of mentality need there to be causal relationships between the states.
 And to really get the radical versions of dust theory going, you kind of need to...
 Not have the causal relations.
 If you do have the causal relations, then that does dramatically constrain the spatio-temporal relationships between the states.

 **Fin**

 Yeah.
-Reminds me of this David Chalmers paper.
-It's like, does a rock implement every finite state automaton?
+Reminds me of this David Chalmers paper,'Does a rock implement every finite state automaton' tk?

 **Eric Schwitzgebel**

 That's right.
-That's right.
 So that is an interesting, very early paper by Chalmers.
-And...
-He makes the case there that you really do need the causal relationships in order to have something that is computationally equivalent to a mind.
+And he makes the case there that you really do need the causal relationships in order to have something that is computationally equivalent to a mind.

 ### Why AI consciousness poses a major dilemma

 **Fin**

-Yeah, I wanted to ask about this paper you wrote.
+Ok, I wanted to ask about this paper you wrote.
 It's called The Moral Status of Future Artificial Intelligence, Doubts and a Dilemma.
 And as I read it, I take you to be saying that we might very well be heading towards a world with AI minds, let's say.
 And that poses a kind of dilemma.
-And yeah, I'm curious to hear you.
-Explain where that dilemma comes from.
+And I'm curious to hear you explain where that dilemma comes from.

 **Eric Schwitzgebel**